Sheffield heritage champion Janet is celebrating and protecting city’s rich history

-Janet is a Stocksbridge and Upper Don Labour councillor who works in the heritage sector and is a key member of campaign group Joined Up Heritage Sheffield.
+Janet is a Stocksbridge and Upper Don Labour councillor who works in the heritage sector.
 She was keen to take on the unpaid role on top of her other council duties.

 Janet said that Historic England came up with the heritage champion idea: “They are very keen that somebody is appointed by the council to be this person who supports the promotion of local history, heritage and the historic environment at a local level.